All the Countries Where You Can RV

 New Zealand has a reputation for being the most campervan-friendly country for good reason.
 The grocery stores even have campervan parking!

 There are plenty of boondocking options across the country—known as freedom camping—and many national parks.
-New Zealand is one of the most beautiful countries in the world, with stunning beaches, staggering mountain peaks and a TON of hiking.
+New Zealand is one of the most beautiful countries in the world, with stunning beaches, staggering mountain peaks, and a TON of hiking.

+We have RVed in New Zealand twice and it never disappoints.
+It is a stunningly beautiful country built for camping.
 We’ve shared a ton of information on what it’s like campervanning in New Zealand on our Youtube channel.
 You can check out all 30 episodes here.

 Australia

 If you’re a fan of beaches or deserts, Australia is a great RVing destination!
-The country is camper friendly with many caravan parks or holiday parks (AKA their two names for RV parks).
-You’ll need to remember though that Australia is the sixth-largest country in the world and that it’s largely inhabited along the coast.
-Venture inland and services are few and far between.
+The country is camper-friendly with many caravan parks or holiday parks (AKA their two names for RV parks).

 But if you stay on the coast…